 Stressed dog warning signs

 Needless to say, when moving, planning is the name of the game.
 This is doubly true for long-distance moves.
 Hauling your personal belongings across vast distances can go very wrong, very fast, so being prepared is crucial.
-You can find some useful tips on how to plan your long-distance move here and keep it as smooth as possible.
+You can find some valuable tips on planning your long-distance move here and keeping it as smooth as possible.

-In the hustle and bustle of packing, it’s easy to neglect another important factor in the move — your dog.
+In the hustle and bustle of packing, it’s easy to neglect another critical factor in the move — your dog.

-Dogs are fairly territorial creatures.
-They are incredibly sensitive to any disruptions in their daily routine and usual environment.
+Dogs are territorial creatures.
+They are susceptible to any disruptions in their daily routine and usual environment.

-So long before you’ve even started loading up your stuff to get going, your dog will know that something big is up.
+So, long before you’ve started loading up your stuff to get going, your dog will know something big is up.
 And they may not be too happy about it.

 Here are some things you should look out for.